WarBuggy/in254/design.md

 ## Production Quotas & Inmate Assignment

-* Based on the number of inmates, previous productivity, and discovered mineral deposits, OvAI sets monthly quotas for all minerals on the planet.
+* Based on the number of inmates, previous productivity, and discovered mineral deposits, OvAI sets cycle quotas for all minerals on the planet.
 * Prisoners are assigned mining tasks to meet these quotas.
 Allocation is based on mineral value, workforce availability, and operational efficiency.
 * High-value ores provide higher credit yield; low-value ores provide less, aligning prisoner incentives with systemic output requirements.
 * Task assignments are determined by the overseeing AI to maintain continuous production and balance workloads.